Canada; the country of my birth

 My father:

-My dad was well-known in town as a local business owner of Bob Elliott Motors.
+My dad was well-known in town as a business owner of Bob Elliott Motors.
 He spent some time in the army motor pool, lived in western Canada before marrying my mother, and then worked for Marshall Motors before starting his own business.
-He was a golfer, participated in the Lions Club, and Freemasons, and enjoyed his drink – too much.
+He was a golfer, participated in the Lions Club and Freemasons, and enjoyed his drink – too much.
 After a lengthy illness at the Soldier Memorial Hospital in Orillia, he passed away on 6th November 1983 in his 79th year.
 His funeral was held at Mundell Funeral Home on 8th November.
 He is buried with my mother.
 So goes the cycle from birth, living, and death.
-The next cycle has started with my family as depicted in this slide and am I proud to have wonderful children to carry on the family.

 Slide59

-Some family secrets never were revealed apparently?
-I also remember hearing stories of my father who had apparently been married before and lived in Alberta, Canada.
-A tragic accident occurred on a farm where he lost his son & perhaps his wife or it was the cause of a divorce from his first wife?
+Some family secrets were never revealed, apparently?
+I also remember hearing stories of my father, who had apparently been married before and lived in Alberta, Canada.
+A tragic accident occurred on a farm where he lost his son & perhaps his wife, or it was the cause of a divorce from his first wife?
 I was never specifically told anything about all these family matters, so it remains a mystery for me as to what happened in our history.
-I didn’t have contact with my other family members so as an only child with limited family around perhaps that explains why I like my own company these days and am happy to amuse myself.
-Don’t get me wrong – I enjoy socializing – but in small doses and I am not into big crowd events.

 Slide19